babbu47/banana-speak/README.md

 # banana-speak
-Created a transalator with the help of js,html and css.
+## Created a transalator app with the help of js,html and css which convert english language to banana .
-Hope you liked it
+## Hope you liked it